jtv199/audio-cognition-benchmark/output/benchmark-tasks.md

 # Benchmark Task Tables: Complete Task Lists

-**Generated**: December 8, 2025
+**Generated**: December 21, 2025
-**Purpose**: Comprehensive task-by-task breakdown of all three comparison benchmarks **Source**: Official papers and documentation for AIR-Bench, AudioBench, and MMAU-Pro
+**Purpose**: Comprehensive task-by-task breakdown of all comparison benchmarks **Source**: Official papers and documentation for AIR-Bench, AudioBench, MMAU-Pro, and MMAR

 ---

 ## Document Structure

-This document provides **complete task tables** for each of the three benchmarks used in our comparison analysis:
+This document provides **complete task tables** for each of the benchmarks used in our comparison analysis:

 1. **B1: AIR-Bench** - 19 foundation tasks
 2. **B2: AudioBench** - 8 tasks across 26 datasets
 3. **B3: MMAU-Pro** - 49 skills across multiple dimensions
+4. **B4: MMAR** - 16 sub-categories across 4 reasoning layers

 For each benchmark, we provide:
 - Complete task enumeration